Professor Michael Ridding

 - Neuroplasticity and the development of chronic pain

 - Development of novel stimulation paradigms to induce lasting neuroplasticity

-We are looking for a motivated PhD student to work on a NHMRC funded project examining neuroplasticity in acute stroke patients.
-Experience in TMS and human neurophysiological techniques desirable.
-A top up schoalrship may be available for the right individual.
-Please contact Mike Ridding for further information.
+We are looking for a motivated PhD student to work on a project examining the influence of physical activity on human brain plasticity and cognitive function.
+Experience/interest in non invasive brain stimulation and human neurophysiological techniques desirable.
+Please contact Prof Mike Ridding for further information.

 National Health and Medical Research Council